 I’m a firm believer in practicing to get better at something and that applies to pies!
 My friend recently commented that I don’t make pies very often.
 I laughed because she actually keeps track of the sweets and treats that come out of my kitchen… and because she’s correct.
 I don’t make many pies.
 Pie crusts drive me crazy and removing a slice of fruit pie practically ruins the whole pie.
 But I like pie.
 I like pie a lot.
 I decided that I needed to tackle some recipes until I found one or a couple of reliable and excellent pie crusts.
 With peach season drawing to a close in Colorado, I felt I needed to get some practice on a basic peach pie.

 flour, ice water, cider vinegar, more flour, sugar, salt, more sugar, nutmeg, egg, lemon, butter, peaches

 It’s really all about the pie crust.
 Pie crust should be flaky and tender and baked golden brown.
 I find that my pie crust dough is almost always too dry and crumbly.
 But when I add enough water to make it comfortably workable (i.e. not crumbling apart) it’s too wet or it’s overworked and the crust becomes more of a cardboard texture.
 So I was extra mindful of not adding more liquid than the recipe requires.

-place the cookies in a food processor and pulse to a fine crumb
+place the butter, flour, and salt in a food processor

 **Jump for more butter**